 Rather than make it easy on myself, I chose to test this theory in a new environment.
-I went to Morocco to scout a bike photography tour.
-I don’t know about you, but I like my riding and my photo locations to have an element of the unknown to them.
+I went to Morocco to scout a cycling vacation and photography tour.
+I don't know about you, but I like my riding and my photo locations to have an element of the unknown to them.
 A little wonder and awe always gets my motivation up for an epic adventure.
 And now I had come full circle back to that method for a good experience when exploring in a strange place by bicycle.

 After scouting a bike photography tour in Morocco I knew the concept was solid.
 I had gone to an unfamiliar place and met all of my own requirements for bike rental, support vehicle, local guide, routes and scenery, etc. Most importantly, I was seeing a new place from the seat of my bike and with planned time in the schedule to practice my photography - my two favorite ways to experience a location.